hmcts/ccpay-payment-app/README.md

 ### Run the Application on IntelliJ
 1. Add spring_profiles_active=local in the PaymentApiApplication configuration settings
 2. Enable annotation processing under settings/compiler in development environment
 3. Setup a postgre database called 'payment' and create login group for it.
-Set the username and password as 'payment'.
+Set the username and password.
 Enable can login under login group/privileges
 4. Edit the application-local.properties file, add the database connection details  and add the followings on this file (if not already present): auth.idam.client.baseUrl=http://localhost:23443 auth.provider.service.client.baseUrl=http://localhost:23443